Employee Benefits & Policies Resources

 As an organization you can provide health coverage for transgender individuals available in at least one firm-wide available plan without exclusion for medically necessary care that meets the following baseline criteria:

-- Coverage for medical visits or laboratory services
+o Coverage for medical visits or lab services

 We encourage you to review HRC’s Trans Toolkit for Employers for a wide range of resources and best practices for employer transgender inclusion.
 The Toolkit includes HRC’s best practice advice for implementing transgender-inclusive policies (including sample policies) and practices as well as guidance for implementing transgender-inclusive healthcare benefits.